Centre Director Tony Ryan works with academics, experts and refugees co-creating sustainable solutions to life at the Za’atari refugee camp.

 Two prototypes were built to generate electricity for homes and a bucket windmill to power a fan inside a caravan.
 The bottom bracket (where the pedals and cranks attach) from a bicycle was used as the bearing and aluminium wash basins for the buckets.

-A material there’s plenty of in Za-atari are used mattresses.
-Grantham Scholar Harry Wright, has repurposed these for a surprising use - growing fruit and vegetables.
+A material there’s plenty of in Za'atari are used mattresses.
+Grantham Scholar Harry Wright has re-purposed these mattresses for a surprising use: growing fruit and vegetables.

 Hydroponics is a way of growing plants without soil, using a nutrient solution with roots supported in a medium.
-Yogurt tubs provided the pots and foam from mattresses the growing media.
+In Za'atari the hydroponics system is set up with old yogurt tubs to hold the solution and filled with mattress foam, the growing media.

 Because Jordanian law prevents refugees from growing plants in the earth, adopting hydroponics instead means residents - many of whom were farmers - can now grow food.